ConnectiveConsulting/ai-workshop/exercises/3.1-prompt-engineering/README.md

     - Location (e.g., remote, onsite, hybrid).

     Example prompt:
+    ```
-    > Write a job description for a senior software engineer in the healthcare industry with expertise in .NET, React, and Azure, and a preference for remote work.
+    Write a job description for a senior software engineer in the healthcare industry with expertise in .NET, React, and Azure, and a preference for remote work.
+    ```

 1. Add structure: Refine the prompt further by providing a clear structure or template for the job description.
 This could include sections for responsibilities, qualifications, and company culture.

     Example prompt:
+    ```
-    > Write a job description for a senior software engineer in the healthcare industry with expertise in .NET, React, and Azure, and a preference for remote work.
+    Write a job description for a senior software engineer in the healthcare industry with expertise in .NET, React, and Azure, and a preference for remote work.

-    >
-    > Our company, Acme Healthcare, is dedicated to improving healthcare outcomes through innovative technology solutions.
+    Our company, Acme Healthcare, is dedicated to improving healthcare outcomes through innovative technology solutions.

-    >
-    > Use the following format:
+    Use the following format:

-    >
-    > \# Overview
+    # Overview

-    >
-    > (Company description, job description)
+    (Company description, job description)

-    >
-    > \# Responsibilities
+    # Responsibilities

-    >
-    > (List of responsibilities for the job)
+    (List of responsibilities for the job)

-    >
-    > \# Qualifications:
+    # Qualifications:

-    >
-    > (List of qualifications for the job)
+    (List of qualifications for the job)
+    ```

 1. Rewrite into the CRISPE format (Capacity & Role, Insight, Statement, Personality, Experiment):

     Example prompt:
+    ```
-    > \- \*\*Capacity and Role:** Technical recruiter with expertise in hiring software engineering roles.
+    - **Capacity and Role:** Technical recruiter with expertise in hiring software engineering roles.
-    >
-    > \- \*\*Insight:** Our company, Acme Healthcare, is dedicated to improving healthcare outcomes through innovative technology solutions.
+    - **Insight:** Our company, Acme Healthcare, is dedicated to improving healthcare outcomes through innovative technology solutions.
-    >
-    > \- \*\*Statement**: Write a job posting for a senior software engineer in the healthcare industry with expertise in .NET, React, and Azure, and a preference for remote work.
+    - **Statement:** Write a job posting for a senior software engineer in the healthcare industry with expertise in .NET, React, and Azure, and a preference for remote work.
-    >
-    > \- \*\*Personality:** Use professional, clear, and concise language; bullet points for responsibilities and qualifications; highlight growth opportunities and company values.
+    - **Personality:** Use professional, clear, and concise language; bullet points for responsibilities and qualifications; highlight growth opportunities and company values.
-    >
-    > \- \*\*Experiment**: Provide three different versions of the job posting using different approaches.
+    - **Experiment:** Provide three different versions of the job posting using different approaches.
+    ```

 1. Read through the outputs.
 Did they meet your expectations?
 Were there any surprising elements?